Did you know that a lot of pain and stiffness in your arms, elbows, and hands comes from your muscles?

 Myofascial trigger points (“muscle knots”) in some of the arm muscles can mimic the symptoms of the above common conditions.
 Likewise, pain from these conditions can be aggravated by additional trigger points.

-Changes in osteoarthritic wear-and-tear seen on an x-ray may only be coincidental, and not necessarily the cause of your pain.
+Changes in osteoarthritic wear-and-tear seen on an x-ray may only be coincidental, and not necessarily the cause of your pain.1

 At ToThePoint Massage, we are trained to ascertain and treat the muscle related pain of these complaints.

-Stiffness or weakness of your arms or hands can be the result of very tight muscles that may have been overused, used infrequently, improperly, or braced for a very long time.
+Stiffness or weakness of your arms or hands can be the result of very tight muscles that may have been overused, used infrequently, improperly, or braced for too long.

-Numbness, weakness or tingling can also be the result of nerves that have been entrapped by tight muscles.
-In other words, numbness in your hands or fingers can be caused by trigger points elsewhere. i.e. in the arm, chest or shoulder muscles.
+Numbness, weakness or tingling can be caused by nerves that have been entrapped by tight muscles further up the limb or in the neck or shoulder.

 At ToThePoint Massage, we aim to free your muscles from tension and restriction, release muscle knots, and therefore restore natural movement and function.